maizy/zaglushka/README.md

 # Zaglushka

-Simple python http server for API stubs.
+Http server for stubing backends and emulate some errors.

 For use only in dev or testing environments.